Shankar Dayal Sharma: Deve Gowda government (1996–1997)

-Following Vajpayee's resignation, Sharma asked him to continue as caretaker Prime Minister and appointed H. D. Deve Gowda as Prime Minister on 28 May 1996 after being assured of the support of the Congress party for his candidature.
+Following Vajpayee's resignation, Sharma asked him to continue as caretaker prime minister and appointed H. D. Deve Gowda as prime minister on 28 May 1996 after being assured of the support of the Congress party for his candidature.
 Gowda and a 21 member council of ministers sworn in on 1 June and won a vote of confidence within the deadline of twelve days set by Sharma.
-Gowda, a former Chief Minister of Karnataka, was India's third Prime Minister in as many weeks and headed a diverse coalition comprising regional parties, leftists and lower caste Hindu politicians.
-He was also India's first Prime Minister not conversant in its official language, Hindi.
-The government lasted ten months and was dependent on the Congress party which, under its new president Sitaram Kesri, withdrew support in April 1997 alleging failure on the part of the Prime Minister in preventing the growth of Hindu nationalist political parties in north India.
+Gowda, a former chief minister of Karnataka, was India's third prime minister in as many weeks and headed a diverse coalition comprising regional parties, leftists and lower caste Hindu politicians.
+He was also India's first prime minister not conversant in its official language, Hindi.
+The government lasted ten months and was dependent on the Congress party which, under its new president Sitaram Kesri, withdrew support in April 1997 alleging failure on the part of the prime minister in preventing the growth of Hindu nationalist political parties in North India.
+Sharma then directed Gowda to seek a vote of confidence in Parliament.
 Gowda lost the vote of confidence on 11 April 1997 and continued to head a caretaker government as President Sharma considered a further course of action.

 I. K. Gujral government

-On 21 April 1997, Inder Kumar Gujral, who had been the foreign minister under Deve Gowda, was sworn in as Prime Minister and was given two days time win a vote of confidence in Parliament.
-He was the third Prime Minister to be sworn in by Sharma and his government would last 322 days when the Congress party again withdrew support to the United Front ministry.
+On 21 April 1997, Inder Kumar Gujral, who had been the foreign minister under Deve Gowda, was sworn in as prime minister and was given two days time win a vote of confidence in Parliament.
+He was the third prime minister to be sworn in by Sharma and his government would last 322 days when the Congress party again withdrew support to the United Front ministry.

 State visits

-As president, Sharma led state visits to Ukraine, Turkey, Hungary, The United Kingdom, Greece, Bulgaria, Romania, Trinidad and Tobago, Chile, Namibia, Zimbabwe, Oman, Poland, Slovakia, The Czech Republic and Italy.
-At the end of his tenure, he chose not to seek a second term in office and was succeeded to the presidency by Vice-President K. R. Narayanan.
+As president, Sharma led state visits to Bulgaria, Chile, the Czech Republic, Greece, Hungary, Italy, Namibia, Oman, Poland, Romania, Slovakia, Trinidad and Tobago, Turkey, Ukraine, the United Kingdom, and Zimbabwe.
+At the end of his tenure, he chose not to seek a second term in office and was succeeded to the presidency by Vice President K. R. Narayanan.

 Death

-Sharma died of a heart attack at the Escorts Heart Institute, Delhi on 26 December 1999.
-He was survived by his wife Vimala and two sons and a daughter.
+Sharma died due to heart attack at the Escorts Heart Institute, Delhi on 26 December 1999.
+He was married to Vimala and had two sons and a daughter.
 The Government of India declared seven days of national mourning in his honour.
 A state funeral was accorded to him and he was cremated on 27 December 1999.
 His samadhi lies at Karma Bhumi, Delhi.

 Honours

 Sharma was made an honorary bencher and Master of Lincoln's Inn in 1993.
 He was conferred an honorary degree of doctor of law by the University of Cambridge.
-He was also conferred with honorary doctorates from the universities of Sofia and Bucharest, the Kiev State University and several Indian universities.
+He was also conferred with honorary doctorates from the Sofia University, University of Bucharest, the Taras Shevchenko National University of Kyiv and several Indian universities.